Ferlab-Ste-Justine/terracd/README.md

   - **next_backend**: Absolute file name of the next backend to migrate to.
 It is assumed to be an absolute path not present in the working directory.

 The **termination_hooks** parameter takes the following fields:
   - **always**: Always call a hook.
-If defined, it will always override the success/failure hooks.
+If defined, it will always override the success/failure/skip hooks.
   - **success**: Hook to call when the terraform command succeeds.
   - **failure**: Hook to call when the terraform command fails.
+  - **skip**: Hook to call when the terraform command is skipped due to the recurrence rule.

 Each termination hook has the following fields:
   - **command**: Defines a command to run with its arguments